aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 ### Debugging

-After the solver query runs, you will be left in a bash shell that is executing in the docker container.
+After the solver query runs, you will be left in a bash shell prompt that is executing in the docker leader container.
 At that point, you can explore.
 You will see the `/competition` directory with the solver scripts.
 You will also see the `/rundir` directory that includes your test file, the solver input file `input.json`, and three output files:

 If mallob ran successfully, you will find three new files in `/rundir`: